yusufozturk/panther/docs/gitbook/log-analysis/log-processing/README.md

 * System changes
 * Output from IDS sensors

- In this guide, we'll walk through how to configure Panther to collect data from your S3 buckets to be analyzed by Panther rules.
+ In this guide, we'll walk through how to configure Panther to collect and analyze data with Python rules.

 ## How It Works